zeek/spicy/doc/faq.rst

 a source range in the file ``foo.spicy`` starting in line 37, character 1 and ending in line 42, character 19 in the same file.

+.. _faq_spicy_optimizations:

+.. rubric:: I expect some code to throw an exception, but this does not always seem to happen.
+What is going on here?

+Spicy performs checks for correct usage, e.g., undefined integer operations like ``1/0`` or ``MAX_INT + 1``, or dereferencing an invalid iterator is rejected and exception is thrown.
+At the same time, some the Spicy compiler performs some rewrites which remove unneeded code, i.e., code without "useful" side effects, in the case of above examples a statement ``1/0;`` could be removed while a statement like ``print 1/0;`` would not since it has a side effect.

+The automatic rewrites should never cause a parser which does not raise any exceptions to change behavior; if on the other hand a parser does raise exceptions Spicy takes slightly more liberties and allows the final program to raising fewer exceptions.
+Explicit ``throw`` statements are always respected.

 Toolchain
 ---------